John-Paul Marks was appointed as Permanent Secretary to the Scottish Government on 1 January 2022.

 As the most senior civil servant in Scotland and head of the civil service supporting the Scottish Government, the Permanent Secretary is the principal policy adviser to the First Minister and Secretary to the Scottish Cabinet.

-She is committed to the delivery of the National Performance Framework – Scotland’s outcome-based approach to the implementation of policies aimed at improving the wellbeing and life chances of its citizens, supported by a successful, inclusive economy and a sustainable and healthy environment.
+He is committed to the delivery of the National Performance Framework – Scotland’s outcome-based approach to the implementation of policies aimed at improving the wellbeing and life chances of its citizens, supported by a successful, inclusive economy and a sustainable and healthy environment.

-Leslie works with colleagues across the UK supporting, engaging and investing in the talent and leadership of the UK Civil Service and wider public services.
+JP works with colleagues across the UK supporting, engaging and investing in the talent and leadership of the UK Civil Service and wider public services.